veit/jupyter-tutorial/docs/productive/qa/wily.rst

 … as pre-commit hook
 ~~~~~~~~~~~~~~~~~~~~

-You can also use Wily as a :ref:`pre-commit-framework`.
+You can also use Wily as a :doc:`../git/hooks/pre-commit`.
 To do this, you would
-have to add the following to the ``pre-commit-config.yaml`` configuration file,
+have to add the following to the ``pre-commit-config.yaml`` configuration file, for example:
-for example:

 .. code-block:: yaml